 The cycle of violence looks at the repetitive nature of perpetrator’s actions that hinder a victim’s ability to leave an abusive relationship.
 The cycle of violence theory provides an insight into this by illustrating how the behaviour of a perpetrator can change very dramatically, making it difficult for the woman to leave.
 Women who have experienced violence may recognise this cycle.

 The cycle of violence theory was developed in 1979 by Dr Lenore Walker.
 It describes the phases an abusive relationship moves through in the lead up to a violent event and its follow-up.

 - Build Up: Tension between the people in the relationship starts to increase and verbal, emotional or financial abuse occurs.

 - Stand-over: This phase can be very frightening for people experiencing abuse.
 They feel as though the situation will explode if they do anything wrong.
 The behaviour of the abuser intensifies and reaches a point where a release of tension is inevitable.

 The peak of the violence is reached in this phase.
-The perpetrator experiences a release of tension.
-This feeling can become addictive, and the perpetrator may become unable to deal with anger in any other way.
+The perpetrator experiences a release of tension and this behaviour may become habitual.

-- Remorse: At this point, the perpetrator starts to feel ashamed.
+- Remorse: At this point, the perpetrator may start to feel ashamed.
 They may become withdrawn and try to justify their actions to themselves and others.
 For example, they may say: “You know it makes me angry when you say that.”

-- Pursuit: During the pursuit phase, the perpetrator promises never to be violent again.
+- Pursuit: During the pursuit phase, the perpetrator may promise to never be violent again.
 They may try to explain the violence by blaming other factors such as alcohol or stress at work.
 The perpetrator may be very attentive to the person experiencing violence, including buying gifts and helping around the house.
 It could seem as though the perpetrator has changed.
-At this point, the person experiencing the violence will feel confused and hurt but also relieved that the violence is over.
+At this point, the person experiencing the violence can feel confused and hurt but also relieved that the violence is over.